Family Visa UK: Join Your Family in the UK

 UK Family visas are authorizations issued by the UK’s Home Office to individuals who ask to remain on UK soil in order to reunite with a family member who is either a British citizen or is settled in the country under specific statuses.
 In comparison to a family/dependent temporary visa, this type of UK visa allows for longer stays in the UK.

 The relationship in these cases has to be clearly established.
-Furthermore, not every family member is eligible for a UK Family visa, but only those within the closest circles or with a particular commitment.
+Furthermore, not every family member is eligible for a Family visa in UK, but only those within the closest circles or with a particular commitment.

 For more information, visit the gov.uk website.